Judy Strangis: Early years

+Judy Strangis was born in Los Angeles County, California, and attended University High School in West Los Angeles.

+Strangis is a niece of Spike Jones, a 1940s band leader, comedian, TV star, and RCA Victor recording artist; and of singer Helen Grayco.

-Judy Strangis was born in Los Angeles County, California.
-Strangis is a native of California.
-She attended University High School in West Los Angeles.
-Her brother Sam was a director, producer, and studio executive, and her cousin Greg wrote for television.
-Singer Helen Grayco is her aunt.
-Her sister, Linda (known professionally as Cindy Malone) was a singer and actress.
+Her brother Sam would become a director, producer, and studio executive.
+Her sister Linda (known professionally as Cindy Malone) would become a singer and actress.

 Career

 Acting

-Strangis's first appearance was in the 1957 movie Dragoon Wells Massacre, when she was seven years old.
-For the next 27 years, she was regularly cast in small and guest starring roles in television shows.
+Strangis made her film debut at age 7, in the 1957 movie Dragoon Wells Massacre.
+For the next 27 years, she was regularly cast in small and guest-starring roles in television shows.

-In 1969, Strangis was cast as high school student Helen Loomis in the popular ABC show Room 222.
+In 1969, Strangis was cast as high school student Helen Loomis in the ABC show Room 222.
 She played this role for four years.

-In 1976, she was cast as the sidekick super heroine DynaGirl in the Saturday morning TV show Electra Woman and Dyna Girl where she co-starred with Deidre Hall.
+In 1976, she was cast as the sidekick superheroine DynaGirl in the Saturday morning TV show Electra Woman and Dyna Girl, co-starring with Deidre Hall.
 Her nephew, writer/producer Greg Strangis, wrote two episodes in this series.

 Other appearances include roles on The Spike Jones Show (Jones was her uncle), The Twilight Zone ("The Bard"), The Mod Squad ("Outside Position"), and Bewitched.
-Strangis appeared twice as an extra on Batman; her brother, Sam Strangis, was a production manager on the show.
-Strangis appeared in the TV Movies All My Darling Daughters (11/22/1972) and My Darling Daughters' Anniversary (11/08/1973).
-She appeared in a season 4 episode of Love American Style titled, "Love and the Mind Reader" (03/02/1973) and also appeared in the first season of a Barnaby Jones episode titled, "Sing a Song of Murder" (04/01/1973).
-Strangis appeared in the series CHiPs season 3 episode titled, "Kidnap" (01/26/1980) and a season 5 episode titled, "Moonlight" (10/18/1981).
-In 1984 she guest starred in an episode of The A-Team titled, "In Plane Sight".
+Strangis appeared twice as an extra on Batman; her brother Sam Strangis was a production manager on the show.
+Strangis appeared in the TV movies All My Darling Daughters (11/22/1972) and My Darling Daughters' Anniversary (11/08/1973).
+She appeared in a season 4 episode of Love American Style, "Love and the Mind Reader" (03/02/1973), and also appeared in a first season episode of Barnaby Jones, "Sing a Song of Murder" (04/01/1973).
+Strangis appeared in a season 3 episode of CHiPs, "Kidnap" (01/26/1980), and a season 5 episode, "Moonlight" (10/18/1981).
+In 1984, she guest-starred in an episode of The A-Team, "In Plane Sight".

 Voice-overs

-Strangis began doing voice-overs in Saturday morning cartoons in 1972 with William Hanna and Joseph Barbera's The Roman Holidays, Butch Cassidy in 1973, as well as Wheelie and the Chopper Bunch in 1974 and continued performing cartoon voice-overs for the next 10 years for series including Goldie Gold and Action Jack, Saturday Supercade and MoonDreamers.
+Strangis began doing voice-overs for Saturday morning cartoons in 1972 with William Hanna and Joseph Barbera's The Roman Holidays, followed by Butch Cassidy in 1973, and Wheelie and the Chopper Bunch in 1974.
+She continued performing cartoon voice-overs for the next 10 years for series including Goldie Gold and Action Jack, Saturday Supercade and MoonDreamers.